-Pesticide section of our Tool Box is populated with the tools and resources you need to better serve migrant and mobile patients.
+Tool Box is populated with the clinical tools, education, and patient resources you need to better serve migrant and mobile patients.
 MCN's Pesticide Comic Books MCN's pesticide comic books target migrant and seasonal farmworkers and their families to inform them of risks of pesticide exposures.
 The comic books address pesticide exposure in women of reproductive age and risks of exposure in the home, along with strategies to reduce these risks.
 According to our constituents, these culturally appropriate, Spanish-language patient education resources are a very useful tool to educate farmworkers and their families and to illustrate ways to minimize pesticide exposure.

 Download MCN's Pesticide Comic Books